miltontom/lovecraft/README.md

 # LoveCraft

-A simple CLI tool to package games made with LÖVE.
+A simple CLI tool to package games made with LÖVE on Windows.

 ## Features
 * Package games with just one command